-The aim of this Academic Honesty Policy is to foster and enhance understanding and awareness of academic honesty throughout our school community enabling all stakeholders to be principled and act with integrity, understanding the integral role of academic honesty with regards to learning.
+The aim of this Academic Integrity Policy is to foster and enhance understanding and awareness of academic integrity throughout our school community.
+The goal is to enable all stakeholders to be principled, act with integrity and to understand the integral role of academic integrity with regards to learning.